lightweight-component/SqlMan/website-src/src/docs/query/query-paging.md

 ---
 # Paging Query

 Paging through large datasets is a common requirement in applications to enhance performance and provide a better user experience.
-This tutorial will guide you through the process of paging database data in Java using a sample test code.
+This tutorial will guide you through the process of paging database data in SqlMan using a sample test code.

 ## Paging with Default Settings